The Future of Education

 Abstract

-With alarming statistics regarding mental health from both national and international studies in the broader youth demographic, and particularly among students [1][2][3], this project aims to explore how a supportive learning environment can enhance mental health and quality of life for students facing mental health challenges.
-Our aim is to investigate how social rituals and interactions affect student engagement and well-being within the university setting, predominantly through the perspective of Randall Collins' interaction ritual theory [4].
-Additionally, we aim to integrate concepts from Carl Rogers' theory of personal development [5], focusing on his perspectives regarding the social aspects of learning, to enhance the understanding of factors contributing to student well-being.
-Drawing on narratives from over 600 students at the Norwegian University of Science and Technology (NTNU), participating in the "In My Experience" project, this study will examine how social communities and relationships influence and shape the student’ experiences.
-The preliminary findings of the study suggest that social rituals, such as orientation weeks, study groups, and participation in student associations, may act as catalysts for creating strong bonds and a sense of community among students.
+This project, based on alarming statistics about mental health among young people and students from both national and international studies, aims to investigate how a supportive learning environment can improve the mental well-being and quality of life for students facing challenges.
+We aim to examine how social rituals and interactions affect student engagement and well-being in the university context, primarily through the lens of Randall Collins’ interaction ritual theory.
+Furthermore, we aim to integrate concepts from Carl Rogers’ theory of personal development, focusing on his perspectives on the social aspects of learning, to enhance our understanding of factors contributing to student well-being.
+In this study, we base our research on the premise that students who are doing well tend to be more engaged, and conversely, those who are engaged often experience better well-being.
+Drawing on narratives from the Norwegian University of Science and Technology (NTNU), as part of the “In My Experience” project, this study focuses on student narratives that describe the teacher’s role in facilitating well-being.
+Based on a small number of informants, we have conducted a preliminary study that will lay the groundwork for a more comprehensive study in the future.
+The preliminary findings suggest that social rituals, cultivated within the learning environment, can act as catalysts for fostering strong bonds and a sense of community among students.
 These rituals, reflecting Collins' framework, appear to have a notable impact on students' well-being, although these conclusions are still tentative.
-Furthermore, the initial results indicate that these rituals could contribute to identity development, which seems to resonate with Rogers' views on learning as a social processes.
-These early outcomes hint at the possibility that focusing on interaction rituals in university strategies could promote student engagement and play a key role in supporting students' mental health and overall well-being.
+Furthermore, the initial results indicate that these rituals could contribute to identity development, which seems to resonate with Rogers' views on learning as social processes.
+These early outcomes hint at the possibility that focusing on interaction rituals in university strategies could promote student engagement and play a key role in supporting students' overall well-being.

 Back to the list